bounswe/bounswe2019group2/deliverables/M2-CMPE451.md

 * Looking for news, expert opinions

 **Story**
-* Name recently graduated from university works as a project manager at a production facility.
+* Sarp recently graduated from university works as a project manager at a production facility.
 He comes to our website and logs in.
 He is very curious about the state of the GBP, since he hears a lot about it in the news.
 He first visits the GBP/TRY page to check the history.